duolingo/duolingo-sharedtask-2020/README.md

 $ python staple_2020_scorer.py --goldfile staple-2020-train/en_vi/train.en_vi.2020-01-13.gold.txt  --predfile staple-2020-train/en_vi/train.en_vi.aws_baseline.pred.txt
 ```

 ## Training models

 If all you want to do is evaluation, then ignore this section.

-Most participants will probably write their own code for this task, but we also provide code for training standard
+Most participants will probably write their own code for this task, but we also provide code for training a vanilla
 sequence-to-sequence models using fairseq.
-This doesn't necessarily produce the best results for this task,
+This does not produce the best results for this task,
-but it may give you a jumpstart.
+but it is an obvious baseline and may give you a jumpstart.
 This code is an adaptation of [translation tutorials](https://github.com/pytorch/fairseq/blob/master/examples/translation/README.md) from fairseq.

 ### Requirements